 India is home to more than 10 million child labourers.
-The 2016 amendment to the Child Labor (Prohibition and Regulation) Act which prohibits children under 14 from working, is in line with International Labour Organization (ILO's) convention on child labour providing a minimum age of employment.
+The government's amendment to the Child Labor (Prohibition and Regulation) Act prohibits children under 14 from working, is in line with International Labour Organization (ILO's) convention on child labour providing a minimum age of employment.
 But by making an exception for 'family businesses', it legalised engagement of children in economic activities (in family enterprises category) after school hours.
 This was a regressive step as it allowed children to engage in economic activities at a time when they must be involved in basic education, which is their fundamental right.
 This also raises serious concerns about child development and protection.
 Perhaps the government needs to reprioritize its focus on children's issues, and up its spending on child welfare programmes for improvement in development indicators of children.

-The National Plan of Action for Children (2005) and the National Policy for Children (2013) are the policy guiding documents for schemes and programmes catering to children.
-Despite this existing policy framework, it is a paradox that policy measures on children do not align well with the framework.
-To ensure this, multi sectoral interventions taking inclusive approach for overall development and protection of children are called for.
-And these need to be backed by adequate public investments.
+The National Plan of Action for Children (2005) and the National Policy of Children (2013) guide the efforts and interventions aimed at realizing rights of children in India.
+These guiding policy documents recognize children as assets to the nation.
+The 2013 National Policy for children's guiding principle that every child has the right to life, survival, education, protection and participation reaffirms taking special measure to diminish conditions that cause discrimination.
+Similarly, the National Plan of Action for children encompasses key areas of thrust to uphold the above rights of children.
+Despite the existing policy framework, it is a paradox that policy measures on programmes of children do not align well with the framework.
+To ensure policies get translated into adequate public investments, multi sectoral interventions taking inclusive approach for overall development and protection of children are called for.